 These days it seems travelers are a walking Electronics store.
 Hostels and Hotels should charge for electricity given how much power we are drawing now.
 But travel with devices makes things a lot easier, or at least can.
 I travel with a lot of specialized electronics so perhaps some of my advice will help you along the way too.

 Get yourself a smartphone.
 They are great for travel and these days finding SIMS in most countries is easy and cheap.
-Some countries require way too much paperwork, BUT there are great phone apps like viber, skype, etc that are wonderful for calling home when you have wifi.
+Some countries require way too much paperwork, BUT there are great phone apps like Viber, Skype, etc that are wonderful for calling home when you have wifi.
 Make sure it is unlocked which is a big problem for a lot of folks in the USA and perhaps Canada as well.
-I have the Samsung Galaxy and I was able to get it unlocked by my cellular carrier.
-If that is a problem (as is the case with iPhones) you could also look into getting a Google Nexus 5 which are great phones and really reasonably priced!

 These GPS tracks are also great for keeping track of where you’ve been and where you are going.
 I’ve also found that OpenStreet Maps has better maps than google maps for a lot of out of the way places.

-I’m currently in the market for the 15” MacBook Pro.
+If you want a mac and need power, however, I recommend the 15” MacBook Pro.
 Why?
 I like the extra screen real estate, more memory, and the additional discrete graphics card.
-In my opinion it will last longer in terms of being viable with the added power.
+In my opinion, it will last longer in terms of being viable with the added power.

 I’ve been running Windows machines since I got my first computer in 1992 with Windows 3.1.
 Anyone remember dos shell?
 Ok so with windows machines there are a TON of options to choose from.
-If i had to pick a good box these days I would say look into the Asus Zenbooks.
-They are close to the Macs in terms of hardware choice and they are lightweight and very powerful.
+If I had to pick a good box these days I would say look into the Asus Zenbooks.
+For raw power laptops, I’m really impressed with the builds out of MSI these days.

 Ok here is probably one of the most contentious categories of cameras.
 Is it Nikon or Canon?
 Or maybe Panasonic, Sony, etc?
 Who cares…really… Get something that works for you.
 Go, get it in your hands and shoot.
-My best advice pick a camera system that your friends shoot with so you can share lenses and accessories.
+Perhaps consider picking a camera system that your friends shoot with so you can share lenses and accessories.

 But if you want to know what I currently shoot here it is: